Sexual misconduct in surgery

 Research

-Research from the University of Exeter and University of Surrey, as part of their involvement with the Working Party on Sexual Misconduct in Surgery, revealed the extent of sexual misconduct by colleagues — including sexual harassment, sexual assault, and rape — within the UK surgical workforce.
+Research conducted by the University of Exeter and the University of Surrey, in collaboration with the Working Party on Sexual Misconduct in Surgery, revealed the extent of sexual misconduct within the UK surgical workforce.
 The in-depth study, published in the British Journal of Surgery in 2023, analysed anonymous online survey responses from 1,434 participants (51.5% women) from the surgical workforce.

 The research found that:

-- two-thirds of women (63.3%) had been the target of sexual harassment from colleagues, along with almost a quarter of men (23.7%)
+- 63.3% of women and 23.7% of men had been the target of sexual harassment from colleagues

-- the majority of participants (89.5% of women, 81% of men) said they have witnessed some form of sexual misconduct by colleagues
+- the majority of participants (89.5% of women, 81% of men) said they had witnessed sexual misconduct by colleagues

 Figures from Breaking the Silence, the Working Party on Sexual Misconduct in Surgery report, September 2023